MasterPackager/Windows-Application-Package-Manifest/README.md

  - Avoid EXE and other formats as they can slow down the enterprise application management lifecycle.

 ### MSI
- - Do not use VbSCript
+ - Do not use VBScript is planned to be deprecated.

 ### MSIX
  - Be aware of MSIX packaging type limitations and benefits.

 ### Configuration
- - Make it possible to configure your applications via the command line during installation
+ - Make it possible to configure your applications via command line during installation.
      - That is needed so that enterprises do need to repackage the application
+     - Enterprises need a way to preconfigure the application during installation so that end-users do not need to know how to do it themselves.

 ### Installation wizard
  - Do not build one.
 Have a simple as possible way to install and uninstall the app.